Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 without being overly easy. ah It was rare that I got stuck.
 I think I texted you.
 I'm like, I got stuck in the stupidest way.
-I just didn't scroll my inventory.
-I forgot I had a cuff that I needed.
-Yeah, there's only like two times in the game where you have enough inventory to need to scroll.
+I just didn't scroll my inventory. forgot I had a cup that I needed.

 Speaker